bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

 <br>
 <br>

-## Creating Bitmark Account using the Bitmark App
+## Creating a Bitmark Account using the Bitmark App

-Bitmark App is a simple mobile app which allows anyone to protect their legal rights to their data and other digital assets by registering them as properties on the Bitmark blockchain.

 <br>
 Here are the steps to create a new Bitmark Account using the Bitmark App: